FAQs and RIC Requirements

 - have sense of curiosity and adventure.

-For confirmation of being in “good standing” at the college, proof of an acceptable academic and disciplinary record must be obtained from the Dean of Students, Scott Kane
+For confirmation of being in “good standing” at the college, proof of an acceptable academic and disciplinary record must be obtained from the Interim Associate Dean of Student Life, Marissa Weiss at

 firstname.lastname@example.org.
-Please email Dean Kane and give him permission to look at your record and ask him to send the results in an email to Dr. Juzyn.
+Please email Dr. Weiss and give her permission to look at your record and ask her to send the results in an email to Dr. Juzyn.